 To ride or not to ride?

 In 2015, the Bend Whitewater Park opened at the site of the former Colorado Avenue dam, opening up an access that previously didn’t exist.
-It has three distinct channels that include a habitat area for wildlife, a whitewater channel for surfing and whitewater kayaking, and a passageway meant for river floaters.
+It has three distinct channels that include a habitat area for wildlife, a whitewater channel for surfing and whitewater kayaking, and a Fish Ladder meant for fish and river floaters.

-If this is your first time through, hop out here and study the passageway.
-It includes a series of rapids that’ll be a little bumpy and could wreck your ride (not to mention your backside) if you’re not using a sturdy floatation device.
-If you’re on a flatwater boat or paddleboard instead of a float tube, you’ll want to exit the river here as the rapids will likely damage your boat or board.
+If this is your first time through, hop out here and observe the series of 12 small rapids..
+They are a little bumpy and could wreck your ride (not to mention your backside) if you’re not using a sturdy floatation device.
+If you’re on a flatwater boat or paddleboard instead of a float tube, you’ll want to exit the river here as the rapids can damage your boat or board.

 Feeling up to it?
-If you’re riding on through the passageway, do your best to keep your feet downstream and your floatie in the whitewater section of the channel.
+If you’re riding the Fish Ladder, do your best to keep your feet downstream and your floatie in the whitewater section of the channel.

-If you have small children with you or if you’d rather walk around it, just hoof it along the portage trail and hop back in the water on the other end of the channel for more calm water floating.
+If you have small children or you’d rather walk around it, just hoof it along the portage trail and hop back in the water in McKay Park the other end of the channel for more calm water floating.

 Got it.
 Let’s keep going!